 The education system of Pakistan is divided into three broad categories; private, public, and madrassah systems.

-The individuals from the lower class of the society generally get education from madrassas owing to poverty, the public sector belongs to the middle class or the lower middle class.
+Individuals from the lower class of society generally get education from madrassas owing to poverty, the public sector belongs to the middle class or the lower middle class.

 The upper-middle-class and the upper class (also known as ‘the elite class’) opt for private sector institutions for education because of the quality of education imparted in top private educational institutes of the country.